chaeplin/dashmnb/README.md

 ```

 ###### How to
-- use hw-wallet-for-mn.py to gen a list of address
+- use pythin bin/hw-wallet-for-mn.py to gen a list of address
 - send 1k tDash to Address
 - set up remote masternode
 - move config.sample.py to config.py and edit parameters